qx-ventures/qxchain/docs/production-deployment.md

 # Production Deployment

-This guide walks through deploying QXChain validators in production.
+This guide walks through deploying QXChain **consensus validators** in production.

+> **Note**: This guide covers **blockchain consensus validators** (AURA + GRANDPA), not AIWorkers.
+AIWorkers are application-layer entities that require KILT credentials and are deployed separately using the qxchain_connect tool.

 ## Prerequisites

 - Linux server (AMD64 architecture)
 - Docker installed
 - Azure account (if using Azure Container Apps)
-- Basic understanding of blockchain validators
+- Basic understanding of blockchain consensus validators

 ## Step 1: Generate Validator Keys